Sikorsky S-61R: Transatlantic flight

 Between 31 May and 1 June 1967, two HH-3Es of the United States Air Force made the first nonstop flight across the Atlantic Ocean by helicopter.
 Departing from New York in the early hours, the two helicopters arrived at the 1967 Paris Air Show at Le Bourget after a 30 hr 46 min flight.
 The operation needed nine in-flight refuelings.
 Both helicopters were later lost in combat operations in Southeast Asia in 1969 and 1970.

 Italy

 Agusta began production in 1974 and delivered 22 helicopters as replacements for the Grumman HU-16 Albatross used for SAR (Search and Rescue) missions at sea.
 Italian Air Force AS-61R helicopters performed SAR missions under designation HH-3F in time of peace and C/SAR (Combat SAR) in time of crisis or during military assignment.
 All helicopters were operated by the five flights of the 15° Stormo Stefano Cagna and deployed in four bases across Italy.

+In Italian Service the HH-3F replaced HU-16 seaplanes.

 From 1993 15° Stormo performed support missions to evacuate civilians during natural catastrophes and disasters in Italy.
 15º Stormo was also engaged with SAR missions in the hostile zones of the several operations abroad where Italian Armed Forces were deployed - Somalia, Albania, Bosnia, Kosovo, Iraq and Afghanistan.